tintinrevient/cognitive-modeling/papers/the-discovery-of-processing-stages-extension-of-sternbergs-method/README.md

 **PCA (Principle Component Analysis)**
 * PCA is based on the raw voxel data.
-* the first 20 PCA components are retained, which account for two thirds of the variance in the aw voxel data.
+* the first 20 PCA components are retained, which account for two thirds of the variance in the raw voxel data.
 * the MVPA estimates patterns in this 20 dimensional space.
 * **a brain signature** is a constant activity pattern across **a number of PCA components**, rather than across raw voxel data.
 * **PCA weights** define the brain signature.